kriscross07/atom-gpp-compiler/README.md

 You'll need to install [XCode](https://developer.apple.com/xcode/).

-## new features, to edit
+## new features (to edit)

-Added 2 features : -An option to choose the output directory (the directory where the executable is generated)
-                   -A check button in the options to read the file "compilerInfos" in the project root, this file should have this structure:
+Added 2 features : An option to choose the output directory (the directory where the executable is generated) and a check button in the options to read the file "compilerInfos" in the project root, this file should have this structure:

 ```
 files: